Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 50 Years Connecting Catholic Social Thought and Public Life: Lessons from John Carr’s Leadership

-John Carr, the founder of the Initiative on Catholic Social Thought and Public Life at Georgetown University, is retiring at the end of 2025.
-This special Public Dialogue and gratitude reception will remember and honor John’s founding of the Initiative in 2013, his more than 25 years of service at the U.S. Conference of Catholic Bishops as director of the Department of Justice and Peace, and his leadership at the Archdiocese of Washington and other vital Catholic and interfaith efforts.
-The dialogue will also be a time to explore how the lessons from John’s leadership can help us advance the principles of Catholic social teaching, lift up “the least of these,” and advance the common good in these challenging times.
-We hope you will join us in thanking John for founding the Initiative on Catholic Social Thought and Public Life and for more than half a century of service at the intersection of faith and justice.
+John Carr, the founder of the Initiative on Catholic Social Thought and Public Life at Georgetown University, retired at the end of 2025.
+This special Public Dialogue and gratitude reception remembered and honored John’s founding of the Initiative in 2013, his more than 25 years of service at the U.S. Conference of Catholic Bishops as the head of the bishops’ justice and peace efforts, and his leadership at the Archdiocese of Washington and other vital Catholic and interfaith efforts.
+The dialogue was also a time to explore how the lessons from John’s leadership could help advance the principles of Catholic social teaching, lift up “the least of these,” and advance the common good in these challenging times.
+We were grateful to all who joined us in thanking John for founding the Initiative on Catholic Social Thought and Public Life and for more than half a century of service at the intersection of faith and justice.

-• A welcome by Joseph Ferrara, senior vice president and chief of staff at Georgetown University, and an opening prayer by Cardinal Christophe Pierre, apostolic nuncio to the United States;
+• A welcome by Joseph Ferrara, senior vice president and senior advisor to the president at Georgetown University, and an opening prayer by Cardinal Christophe Pierre, apostolic nuncio to the United States;

 • A conversation between John and Kim Daniels, John’s successor as director of the Initiative;